NihalJain/hbase-operator-tools/hbase-hbck2/README.md

 is out of whack, the Master cannot make proper placements when adopting orphan filesystem data or making region assignments.

-Other general principals to keep in mind include a Region can not be assigned if it is in _CLOSING_ state (or the inverse, unassigned if in _OPENING_ state) without first transitioning via _CLOSED_: Regions must always move from _CLOSED_, to _OPENING_, to _OPEN_, and then to _CLOSING_, _CLOSED_.
+Other general principles to keep in mind include a Region can not be assigned if it is in _CLOSING_ state (or the inverse, unassigned if in _OPENING_ state) without first transitioning via _CLOSED_: Regions must always move from _CLOSED_, to _OPENING_, to _OPEN_, and then to _CLOSING_, _CLOSED_.